 Although the industry has a positive socio-economic impact through the many businesses supported and people employed, like any industry reliant on fossil fuels, it needs to decarbonise if it wants to be a responsible industry that can thrive in the future.

 The Decade Of Change

-In this decade, the challenge will be to balance the benefits of yachting against the environmental impact, whilst improving efficiency and accelerating the transition to zero emissions yachts (ZEY).
+In this decade, the challenge will be to balance the benefits of yachting against the environmental impact, whilst improving efficiency and accelerating the transition to low or zero emissions yachts (ZEY).

 Henk De Vries, from Feadship, expressed this in stark terms when he addressed the survival strategy for the remaining eight years of this decade in an article published by the Water Revolution Foundation – YETI moves into critical test phase and calls upon yachts for fleet review – 3 Dec 2021

 Whilst there is ambition from some, the pace is slow, engagement is poor, there is a lack of urgency, and resistance due to the additional costs involved.
 The current market boom that COVID has arguably precipitated, has probably not helped the cause – people are too busy selling/building yachts!

 Furthermore, some of the solutions are not yet proven, and alternative fuels are not available at scale.
 However, progress is coming at a pace that could make such solutions possible by the next available build slots (mid-decade).